mihayounas/second-scoop-milestone-4/README.md

 # **_Second Scoop_**

-<a href="#" target="_blank" rel="noopener">Second Scoop</a>(press for Live DEMO) is a website designed as a "real world application", the website is devided into two parts.
+<a href="https://second-scoop.herokuapp.com/" target="_blank" rel="noopener">Second Scoop</a>(press for Live DEMO) is a website designed as a "real world application", the website is devided into two parts.
 One part is for users to see a appealing front-end website which shows them information about the restaurant, allows them to create an account, make a reservations, write a post, contact the admin and more.
 The other part of the website is a management system for admin of SecondScoop.
 If an account has the correct permissions, the admin will be able to see special features which will allow them to manage posts,reservations,comments and approve reservations.

 ![mockups](/static/images/flat-devices-mockup.png)